-• High quality teaching available to all pupils.

-- Catch up provision for those who could be expected to make significant progress in short term group interventions (not SEN provision), that is additional to the provision normally made in class. - SEN provision for those who require highly personalised provision in the longer term that is additional to and different from the high quality teaching normally available, in order to make progress.
+- High quality teaching available to all pupils. - Catch up provision for those who could be expected to make significant progress in short term group interventions (not SEN provision), which is additional to the provision normally made in class. - SEN provision for those who require highly personalised provision in the longer term that is additional to, and different from, the high quality teaching normally available, in order to make progress.
 Pupils who need this provision have special educational needs.
-This provision should be focussed on the co-produced outcomes for the pupil.
+This provision should be focused on the outcomes co-produced by the pupil, their family and the professionals involved.

-Schools must identify pupils who have SEN quickly and respond to their needs with appropriate intervention without delay.
+Schools must identify pupils who have SEN quickly and respond to their needs with appropriate interventions without delay.
 Schools must ensure that the graduated response is in place for all pupils with SEN and that they: